Jpja/Python-FFmpeg-Bulk-Tools/README.md

 - `resize-video.py` resizes and re-encodes video file(s)
 - `resize-image.py` resizes and re-encodes image file(s)

-Ffmpeg and Python 3 are required.
+FFmpeg and Python 3 are required.

 Tested on Windows 10.